golang/dep/docs/failure-modes.md

 ### Network failures

+> **Remediation tl;dr:** most network issues are ephemeral, even if they may last for a few minutes, and can be addressed simply by re-running the same command.
+Always try this before attempting more invasive solutions.

 dep talks to the network at several different points.
 These vary somewhat depending on source (VCS) type and local disk state, but this list of operations is generally instructive:

 * When dep cannot [statically deduce](deduction.md#static-deduction) the source root of an import path, it issues a `go-get` HTTP metadata request to a URL constructed from the import path.